numerai/numerox/numerox/examples/readme.rst

 Performance
 -----------

 Is your model any good?
+Does it pass the Numerai upload checks?

+- Numerai `upload checks`_
 - `Compare model`_ performances
 - Compare performance of a `single change`_ across several models